Floyd Landis: Early life and education

 Landis is the son of Arlene Landis and Paul Landis, a truck driver and small business owner in Farmersville, Pennsylvania.
-He is the oldest of the Landis' six children.
+He is the oldest of six children.
 He was raised in a devout Mennonite family and community.

 When he was a teenager, he would ride with a friend down to the Conestoga River.
 He purchased his first bike, a neon-green and orange Marin Muirwoods, for $300 when he was 15.

 He entered local bike shop races and won.
 He wore sweatpants during the races because his religion forbade wearing traditional cycling shorts.

 His father was displeased with his son's investment in cycling, and tried to discourage him from racing his bike by giving him extra chores.
 This left him no time to train during the day, so he would sneak out of the house at night to train, sometimes at 1 or 2 a.m. and often in the freezing cold.
 When he was the age of 18, Landis won the junior national cross country race held in Traverse City, Michigan.

 Landis graduated from Conestoga Valley High School in Lancaster, Pennsylvania, in 1994.